jvoisin/snuffleupagus/doc/source/features.rst

 Snuffleupagus allows the user to restrict usage of specific functions per file, or per file with a matching (sha256) hash, thus allowing the use of such functions **only** in the intended places.

-Furthermore, running the `following script <FIXME>`_  will generate an hash and line-based whitelist of dangerous functions, droping them everywhere else:
+Furthermore, running the `following script <https://github.com/nbs-system/snuffleupagus/blob/master/scripts/generate_rules.php>`_  will generate an hash and line-based whitelist of dangerous functions, droping them everywhere else: